Skip to Content

 Why Odds Change Until Post Time

+Every bet placed after yours changes the distribution of money across all horses — and therefore changes the odds for the entire field simultaneously.
 In a large pool of $200,000 or more, individual bets have minimal effect and odds are relatively stable in the final minutes.
-In a small pool of $15,000 — typical at a regional track like Evangeline Downs on a Tuesday afternoon — a single $500 bet can move a horse from 8-1 to 5-1 in one tote board update.
-This is why pool size matters when you’re reading tote board movement.
+In a small pool of $15,000 — typical at a regional track on a weekday afternoon — a single $500 bet can move a horse from 8-1 to 5-1 in one tote board update.
+Pool size is the critical context for reading any movement.

 Why Odds Shift What It Looks Like What It Means